sw1sh/QuantumPotatoChips/typst/main.typ

 // and ${{ 1 / 6, frac(1, 3 √2)},{ frac(1, 3 √2), 1/3}}$ and Bloch vectors of its projectors by $(0,0,1)$, $(-√2/3,-√(2/3),-1/3)$, $(-√2/3,√(2/3),-1/3)$, and $((2√2)/3,0,-1/3)$, respectively.].
 Historically, phase-space representations were connected with bases such as Wigner, Wootters or Gell-Mann @Wootters1986-cq@Feynman1987-vj@gell-mann where one needs _quasi_-probability treatment (i.e. $sum_i p_i = 1$ but $p_i$ can be negative).
 In this paper, we will focus on POVMs, though the quasi-probability case will also be discussed.

 For a qubit state in a SIC-POVM, the probability vector is confined within a simplex embedded in $bb(R)^4$ space.
 Through appropriate geometric transformations, this 4D object can be projected onto a tetrahedron in $bb(R)^3$ (see @fig:rotation).
 This paper answers two questions about this geometric object.
 From probability theory perspective, among all the points in the tetrahedron, which ones can be reduced to a disjoint pair of 1-simplices (two line segments), representing a separable probability distribution of uncorrelated variables?
-And from a quantum theory perspective, what points in the tetrahedron corresponds to _physical_ quantum states?
+From the quantum theory perspective, which points within the tetrahedron correspond to _physical_ quantum states?
 With answers to these questions in hand, we will be able to find quantum states that correspond to two disjoint probability distributions.
 This is the core idea of quantum potato chips that we discuss in this paper.

+We will show that for states within the quantum potato chips, it is possible to reconstruct the entire state from only two independent projective measurements.
+Thus we refer to quantum potato chips as the informationally-minimal states, because their probability space can be reduced into two disjoint separable ones.
 This result embeds classical probability structures within quantum state representations, offering a novel intersection between classical and quantum probabilistic frameworks.
-//Possible implications for foundational studies and applications in quantum information theory are discussed in section XX.
 An immediate consequence of the existence of these states is that any classical problem with two binary variables can be mapped into qubits.
 Future work will examine applications and foundational implications in more detail.

 *Note for the readers*: All visualizations and some formulas in this paper have corresponding Wolfram Mathematica code, which can be found at the end.
 These are accessible by double-clicking on captions, equations, or dagger marks next to figures/equations, if applicable.